 - Doubt your self-worth

 If this sounds like something you are experiencing, would you like someone to process it with who has been in your shoes and understands what you are going through?
 Someone who can provide perspective and offer a variety of ways to support you through it?
-Schedule a Discovery Session with me to discern your next steps.
+Schedule a Spiritual Empowerment Coaching session with me to support you on your journey.

 If you liked this article, be sure to download “7 Ways your Soul Holds the Key to Living Your Purpose” and receive other tips on how your Akashic Record can help you to live your purpose and thrive.